Article By: Leanne Ridgeway

 Released April 3rd, 2020, ‘Negative Balance‘ in full is a 14 song, 54-minute love story.
 What that love means is up for interpretation, but it is nearly an hour of enchantingly heavy and light moments blended into thoroughly encompassing storytelling.
 As told with the mind-wrenching smoothness of a truly turbulent heart, there is a genre-blending display of love for earth, wind, water, and creatures human or otherwise, rendered with enough fire to set them all ablaze and erase any assumptions you could make about this album.
 GODZILLIONAIRE is “Kansas as fuck”.
 For my own interpretation, I firmly agree with them.

-Allow me to backtrack… some 20 years ago I moved cross-country in a solo road trip (NY to CA), 52 hours of driving done in 2.5 days.
-This adventurous life move was exhilarating on its own, but there is indeed reason for my telling it.
+Allow me to backtrack… some 20 years ago I moved cross-country in a solo road trip (NY to CA), with 52 hours of driving done in 2.5 days.
+This adventurous life move was exhilarating on its own, but there is indeed a reason for my telling it.
 Certain aspects of that trek are vivid and forever burned into my memory as transformative.

 There may be a familiar vocal tone to the GODZILLIONAIRE storytelling in ‘Negative Balance‘, as well as their prior releases (2017’s ‘the great dEPression‘ and 2018’s ‘Small Change‘), as it is Mark Hennessy who croons and howls into your ears.
 Mark is formerly (and occasionally) vocalist and poet of PAW, one of my favorite bands to have ever existed.
 However, my bias is hereby relaxed, as while born from the same landscape, GODZILLIONAIRE most certainly is a different monster.

 With Mr. Hennessy in the primary vocals and wordsmithing role, the band rounds out with Michael Dye on bass/low synth, Cody Romaine on drums and percussion, and Ben White on guitar and keyboards.
 Starting off with a recorded phone message, the introduction to ‘Negative Balance‘ is already setting the tone for a brewing storm before leading into the musical start with the album theme “Exit The Succubus / Bankrupt, Naked, & Void.”
 A slow, smooth grooving rhythm keeps hold over the first couple of tense verses and choruses until it explodes with an abundance of tone and heat.